 The second significant objective, closing socioeconomic educational achievement gaps, is fundamental to increasing educational attainment and is the only way to reach the 60 percent goal by 2030.
 Closing achievement gaps in higher education has a simple premise: one’s life circumstances should not dictate one’s chances of success.

-The following activities support the CHE in pursuit of specific facets of the implementation plan:
+The following activities support the CHE in pursuit of specific facets of Ascend 60x30:

 - Ensuring Accessibility and Affordability: To reach the 60 percent attainment mark, the CHE collaborates with its partners to ensure all South Carolinians have both access and the means to complete a postsecondary credential through state financial aid appropriations, scholarships, and outreach events such as College Goal SC, College Application Month, and College and Career Decision Day.

-- Reducing Costs: To reduce overall costs in higher education, CHE supports initiatives to reduce textbook costs such as the Partnership Among South Carolina Academic Libraries (PASCAL), pursues systemic cost savings across higher education, emphasize on-time degree completion and increase early college opportunities.
+- Reducing Costs: To reduce overall costs in higher education, the CHE supports initiatives to reduce textbook costs such as the Partnership Among South Carolina Academic Libraries (PASCAL), pursues systemic cost savings across higher education, and emphasizes on-time degree completion and increase early college opportunities.